mark-ruddy/algo_open_source_verifier/algorand_verifier_lib/README.md

 client = AlgoApiClient("https://mainnet.api", "")
 ```

-## Technical Design
-The library is based on 3 parts with different responsibilities:

-- `algo_api_client.py` contains the logic for interacting with the Algorand API endpoints and some of the lower-level verification logic e.g. `compare_teal_to_app`.
-Should be used directly when extra control is required such as setting the API base URL(e.g. https://mainnet-api.com, https://testnet-api.com) or making custom API calls.
-- `open_source_parser.py` is responsible for parsing out source code from given URLs, for example converting a normal Github link to a raw link containing only the source code text that can then be downloaded by the library.
-- `helpers.py` provides endpoint, most-general case usage functions that combine both `algo_api_client.py` and `open_source_parser.py`.
-It is for when the caller does not require much control such as `teal_urls_match_app_id`, which will use the PureStake API on the Algorand mainnet to verify a TEAL contract.
-The Django `webapp` in this repo only uses functions from `helpers.py` currently as it doesn't require any special API settings etc.

 ## Testing
 The tests for the library use the PureStake API and make real API calls so they can take some time, usually though no more than 10 seconds.